v1kko/daetools/trunk/daetools-package/daetools/docs/paradigms.rst

 ====================

 **DAE Tools** core libraries are written in standard c++.
 However, `Python <http://www.python.org>`_ programming language is used as the main modelling language.

+An excellent overview of Python is given by Hoyt Koepke (University of Washington):
+`10 Reasons Python Rocks for Research <http://www.stat.washington.edu/~hoytak/blog/whypython.html>`_.

 The main reason for use of Python is (as the authors say):
 "*Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python's elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on